FriendsOfCake/awesome-cakephp/README.md

 ## Dependency Injection
 *Plugins that implement the dependency injection design pattern.*

-- [PipingBag plugin](https://github.com/lorenzo/piping-bag) - Dependency injection container plugin that adds the ability to configure object instances and their dependencies before they are used, and to store them into a container class to easy access.
+- [PipingBag plugin](https://github.com/lorenzo/piping-bag) - Dependency injection container plugin that adds the ability to configure object instances and their dependencies before they are used, and to store them into a container class for easy access.
 - ~~[CakeDependency plugin](https://github.com/jameswatts/cake-dependency) - Provides a dependency injection container and service registry/locator.~~

 ## Imagery